blacklightpy/vaultofknowledge/World Building/Science and Engineering/Physics/Particle Physics/Quantum Numbers.md

 Most quantum numbers are additive, but some like parity are multiplicative.
 ## For Electrons In Atomic Orbitals
-- Principal Quantum Number (Shell)
+- Principal Quantum Number (Shell): Can give the energy level of an electron
-- Azimuthal Quantum Number (Subshell)
+- Azimuthal Quantum Number (Subshell): Can give the orbital angular momentum ($L$) through a relation
-- Magnetic Quantum Number (Orbital Orientation)
+- Magnetic Quantum Number (Orbital Orientation): Can specify the orbital, or the projection of the orbital angular momentum along an axis
-- Magnetic Spin Quantum Number (Electron Spin)
+- Magnetic Spin Quantum Number (Electron Spin): Can specify the spin angular momentum ($S$) of the electron
 ## For Total Angular Momentum
+### Of a particle
 - Total Angular Momentum
 - Projection of Total Angular Momentum along a specified axis
 - Parity
+### Of a
 ## In Fundamental Particles